yWorks/yfiles-for-html-demos/demos/layout-features/hierarchic-edge-grouping/README.md

 ### Demos

-You can also take a look at the [Edge Grouping](../../layout/edgegrouping/index.html) and [Edge Router Grouping](../../layout/edgeroutergrouping/index.html) demos for more elaborate applications of edge grouping.
+You can also take a look at the [Edge Grouping Demo](../../layout/edgegrouping/index.html) and the [EdgeRouter Grouping Demo](../../layout/edgeroutergrouping/index.html) for more elaborate applications of edge grouping.

 ### Documentation